-- 9.01.02 Cases of misconduct involving prospective students holding an offer of a place will always be referred to Stage 2. - 9.01.03 At every stage in the disciplinary process, the student will have the right to be accompanied to meetings with staff by a member of the College.
+Cases of misconduct involving prospective students holding an offer of a place will always be referred to Stage 2.

+At every stage in the disciplinary process, the student will have the right to be accompanied to meetings with staff by a member of the College.
 A member of the College is a person who is either presently matriculated as a student (but who is unrelated to the case) or is an employee of the Islamic College.
-Students should be aware that no other persons may accompany or represent them during disciplinary meetings, including legal representation. - 9.01.04 In cases involving multiple students, the Safeguarding Officer or the Stage 2/3 panels (consists of appropriate members of staff) will decide whether to meet with each student individually or as a group.
+Students should be aware that no other persons may accompany or represent them during disciplinary meetings, including legal representation.

+In cases involving multiple students, the Safeguarding Officer or the Stage 2/3 panels (consists of appropriate members of staff) will decide whether to meet with each student individually or as a group.
 If a student wishes to request an individual meeting, s/he should write to the Safeguarding Officer.
-The request will be considered in the context of the case and the student will be notified of the decision. - 9.01.05 If a student has difficulty at any stage of the procedure because of a disability, he/she should discuss the situation with the Safeguarding Officer. - 9.01.06 In exceptional circumstances where it is not physically possible for a student to attend a disciplinary meeting in person, every attempt will be made to allow the student to submit written or recorded statements and evidence as appropriate to the matter under review.
+The request will be considered in the context of the case and the student will be notified of the decision.

+If a student has difficulty at any stage of the procedure because of a disability, he/she should discuss the situation with the Safeguarding Officer.

+In exceptional circumstances where it is not physically possible for a student to attend a disciplinary meeting in person, every attempt will be made to allow the student to submit written or recorded statements and evidence as appropriate to the matter under review.
 Reasonable time frames will be respected for forwarding such material.
 Students should be aware that in the event of their non-attendance at any disciplinary meeting, the College reserves the right to proceed with the appropriate disciplinary steps in the student's absence.
-Failure to attend a disciplinary meeting without good reason may result in further disciplinary action. - 9.01.07 An appeal against a disciplinary decision is admissible only where one of the following grounds are alleged to apply: - New evidence exists that the College was not aware of when the original disciplinary decision was taken and that it could not reasonably have been disclosed by the student (an explanation for earlier non-disclosure is always required). - evidence exists of a material procedural error or irregularity taking place during the disciplinary process, which may have had a significant impact on the outcome. - 9.01.08 An appeal must be made in writing within 10 working days of the date of the decision subject to review.
-Further details are provided in sections 9.2.8, 9.3.9 and 9.4.11. - 9.01.09 The following are NOT considered valid grounds for requesting a review of a disciplinary decision and appeals based on such reasons will be rejected: - Dissatisfaction with the outcome of a disciplinary process; - The retrospective reporting of extenuating personal circumstances that might have been reasonably made known at the time; - Lack of awareness of the relevant College procedures or regulations. - 9.01.10 Students should note that the outcomes of disciplinary action may be shared with complainants, in cases where the Safeguarding Officer deems this appropriate.
+Failure to attend a disciplinary meeting without good reason may result in further disciplinary action.

+An appeal against a disciplinary decision is admissible only where one of the following grounds are alleged to apply:

+- New evidence exists that the College was not aware of when the original disciplinary decision was taken and that it could not reasonably have been disclosed by the student (an explanation for earlier non-disclosure is always required). - evidence exists of a material procedural error or irregularity taking place during the disciplinary process, which may have had a significant impact on the outcome.

+An appeal must be made in writing within 10 working days of the date of the decision subject to review.

+The following are NOT considered valid grounds for requesting a review of a disciplinary decision and appeals based on such reasons will be rejected:

+- Dissatisfaction with the outcome of a disciplinary process; - The retrospective reporting of extenuating personal circumstances that might have been reasonably made known at the time; - Lack of awareness of the relevant College procedures or regulations.

+Students should note that the outcomes of disciplinary action may be shared with complainants, in cases where the Safeguarding Officer deems this appropriate.
 In such cases, students will be advised that outcomes about them may be shared and students may, under certain circumstances, object to the data being shared.
 The College will separately consider any objections made and will advise on the outcome.
 The right of others to understand the outcome of a disciplinary process may exceed students' right to privacy.
 Where information is shared with the complainant(s), they will be informed that the outcomes are provided in confidence, and there will be restrictions on how that information can be used.

-9.02 Stage 1
+2.09 Stage 1